Enabling "Modern Auth" for Outlook¶

 Note

-This is a new (and for the moment optional) feature available from version 7.2.0 onwards.
-Before users can make use of it, it needs to be configured on the server.
+This is a new feature available from version 7.2.0 onwards.
+To use it, it must configured on the server.

-Most of the configuration for Modern Auth is already in place in the container and only a few settings need to be adjusted.
+Most of the Modern Auth configuration is preconfigured.
+There are only a few settings, that need to be adjusted.

-Inside of config.yaml it needs to be ensured that the OpenID Connect Issuer is set to the domain of the container.
-With the issuer set the authentication mode needs to be switched from basic to modern:
+file needs to have the OpenID Connect Issuer be set to the domain of the server. - Now the authentication mode needs to be switched from

 e4a: